***Warning: spoilers for The Last of Us ahead***

 Perhaps Sony needed a grim and apocalyptic mindset to let Naughty Dog get away with making The Last of Us on the corporate dime, since grim and apocalyptic seems to be on-brand these days.
-Granted, there’s no shortage of end times entertainment in any medium right, but chief among the reasons why The Last of Us is the most important game of generation 7’s twilight is that it makes no damn sense that it exists.
-Naughty Dog has spent three years working on a game that rejiggers or rejects many core tenants of modern blockbuster game design, despite having a budget and marketing to play in the big leagues.
+Granted, there’s no shortage of end times entertainment in any medium right now, but chief among the reasons why The Last of Us is the most important game of generation 7’s twilight is that its existence defies common sense.
+Naughty Dog has spent three years working on a game that subverts or rejects many core tenants of modern blockbuster game design, despite having a budget and marketing to play in the big leagues.
 Its gameplay, which is positively obtuse and restrictive compared to most shooters, is built in service of the story, which is the game’s actual main feature.
 That’s a pretty dodgy premise to hang a tentpole release from one of gaming’s biggest developers on, and that goes double when you consider how bleak and emotional the tale is that The Last of Us tells.

 There’s an inspiring economy to every major element of The Last of Us, and the one thing it does seem to have an abundance of is restraint.
 Despite a cross-country travelogue structure that explores devastation on a global scale, the single player campaign is all about the relationship between two characters, which is something of a rarity in this industry.
 Excluding the vast majority of titles that either cobble together a narrative out of design docs and art assets, or just ignore having a story all together, most games that do make a serious effort simply follow the Hollywood playbook of “more is more.”

-The over-dependence on pre-fab, insta-conflict is a direct result of the thing required to make resonant drama being absent, and that’s three-dimensional characters.
-Few games spare the time and energy needed to make the story’s characters appear flash and blood, and fewer still do so in a way that makes those characters actually matter to the greater story they’re meant to be a part of.
-When you strip all the nostalgia out of the equation, most of gaming’s most memorable characters are nothing more than, or literally started as, mascots, with guys like Gordon Freeman, Link, Master Chief, hell, even Mario being blank avatars for the player to project their own feelings onto.
+The over-dependence on pre-fab, insta-conflict is a direct result of gaming’s inability to create the one thing required for resonant drama: three-dimensional characters.
+Few games spare the time and energy needed to make the story’s characters appear flesh and blood, and fewer still do so in a way that makes those characters actually matter to the greater story they’re meant to be a part of.
+When you strip all the nostalgia out of the equation, most of gaming’s most memorable characters are nothing more than, or literally started as, mascots, with guys like Gordon Freeman, Link, Master Chief and Mario being blank avatars for the player to project their own feelings onto.

-And while there have been plenty of technical limitations getting in the way of standout characters being created (the uncanny valley is only half the battle, when hearing video game characters talk depends on competent writing and voice performance), the bigger problem is that most games don’t give two shits about having quality characters.
-The player’s gameplay progression, their exploration of the world, and easily marketable setpieces almost always takes priority over making the character running through that progression, experiencing that world, or surviving that setpiece actually matter.
+And while there have been plenty of technical limitations slowing the creation of interesting characters (the uncanny valley is only half the battle, when hearing video game characters talk depends on competent writing and voice performance), the bigger problem is that most games don’t prioritize having quality characters.
+The player’s gameplay progression, their exploration of the world, and easily marketable setpieces inevitably take priority over making the character running through that progression, experiencing that world, or surviving that setpiece actually matter.
 It’s a major reason the medium has yet to fully shake its childish reputation, because indulging the player continues to be priority number one.

 Continue reading on the next page…Previous Next